sripberger/pjay/README.md

 # pjay

-A simple promise-oriented client for JSON-RPC 2.0 over HTTP, with support for non-standard streaming responses as defined by [yaar](https://www.npmjs.com/package/yaar).
+A simple, promise-oriented client for JSON-RPC 2.0 over HTTP, with support for non-standard streaming responses as defined by [yaar](https://www.npmjs.com/package/yaar).

 ## Basic Usage

-JSON-RPC calls are encapsulated by the `pjay.Client` claass and its `#request`
+JSON-RPC calls are encapsulated by the `pjay.Client` class and its `#request`
 method:

 ```js